daler-bobojanov/daler-bobojanov.github.io/RPGame-Rock, Paper, Scissors/README.md

-# RPG- "Super Mario Rock, Paper, Scissors" -Game-Proposal.
+# RPG- "Super Mario Rock, Paper, Scissors".

+## *Technologies used:*
+* I used Javascript, HTML and CSS.
+* *Disclaimer* - I do not own any of the images.

 ## *Rules:*